Master Lovable with expert training course

 Streamlit for Web Application Deployment

-Anindya taught 9 days ago
+Anindya taught about 2 months ago

 The tutor guided the student through setting up a local development environment for a web application by installing VS Code and Python.
 They discussed the limitations of cloud-based development environments and the process of transitioning to a local host for real-time functionality, planning to refine calculations and features in subsequent sessions.